pingcap/docs-tidb-operator/en/deploy-tidb-monitor-across-multiple-kubernetes.md

 ## Pull data from Prometheus

-The pull method refers to pulling monitoring data from Prometheus instances in different Kubernetes clusters, and aggregating the data into a global view.
+The pull method pulls monitoring data from Prometheus instances in different Kubernetes clusters and aggregates the data into a global view.
 This section describes how to pull data [using Thanos Query](#using-thanos-query) and [using Prometheus Federation](#using-prometheus-federation).

 <SimpleTab>
 <div label="Thanos Query">